SCAR: State-Space Compression for Scalable AI-Based Network Management of Vehicular Services: Conclusion

 \section{Conclusion}

-This paper introduces SCAR (State-Space Compression for AI-Driven Resource Management), a novel framework aimed at improving scheduling performance in 6G-enabled vehicular infotainment networks by efficiently compressing high-dimensional CQI reports for Reinforcement Learning (RL)-based resource allocation.
-Unlike traditional approaches that rely on raw CQI inputs, SCAR leverages a hybrid compression strategy combining K-means clustering and Radial Basis Function Networks (RBFNs) to extract only the most relevant channel quality indicators, significantly reducing computational complexity while preserving critical scheduling features.
-To enhance clustering quality and learning adaptability, SCAR integrates the SAST algorithm, which refines both the clustering process and RBFN training, yielding approximately 10\% lower distortion during CQI representation.
-When applied to RL-based scheduling tasks, SCAR delivers substantial performance gains, achieving over 15\% improvement in the proportion of TTIs operating in the feasible region compared to baseline methods, thus highlighting its impact on both fairness and throughput optimization.
-Designed for bandwidth, intensive vehicular services such as cloud gaming, AR, and HD video streaming, SCAR proves to be an effective and scalable solution for intelligent resource management in fast-varying, high-demand network environments.
+This paper introduced SCAR (State-Space Compression for AI-Based Network Management), a framework designed to improve the scalability and effectiveness of AI-assisted network and service management in dynamic vehicular environments through efficient network state abstraction.
+Rather than relying on raw, high-dimensional CQI inputs, SCAR employs a hybrid compression strategy that combines K-means clustering with radial basis function networks (RBFNs) to extract compact and informative CQI-derived state representations.
+This approach significantly reduces computational complexity while preserving the state features most relevant to management decisions.
+To enhance the robustness and adaptability of the compression pipeline, SCAR integrates simulated annealing with stochastic tunneling (SAST) to optimize both the clustering process and the RBFN training stage, achieving approximately 10\% lower representation distortion compared to baseline methods.
+When applied to RL–based management policies, the proposed compressed state representations yield substantial performance improvements, including more than a 15\% increase in the proportion of decision intervals operating within feasible management regions, highlighting gains in both service-level fairness and overall network efficiency.

+By decoupling learning-based management from raw CQI dimensionality and radio-specific assumptions, SCAR provides a technology-agnostic and scalable solution suitable for supporting data-intensive vehicular services such as cloud gaming, augmented reality, and high-definition video streaming.
+The results demonstrate that compression-aware intelligence at the network edge is a key enabler for effective AI-based network and service management in fast-varying, high-demand vehicular systems.